I’m excited to share with you my list of 10+ Must Have Gadgets and Gear for Your RV or Camper Van.

 A few years ago, I spent much of an entire year living full-time in my RV (motorhome) with my four children.
 In my 31 foot motorhome, I set out to take my homeschooled children to see all 50 States of the USA.
 By far, it was one of the best things I have ever decided to do.
 In addition, it is one of those things that I would go back and do again in a heartbeat.

-The epic, whirlwind 50 States Tour of the United States was a life-changing adventure.
-We filled the bucket list.
-And, we checked off all 50 States (we flew to Alaska and Hawaii).
+Without a doubt, the epic, whirlwind 50 States Tour of the United States was a life-changing adventure.
+In the end, we filled the bucket list.
+Plus, we checked off all 50 States (we flew to Alaska and Hawaii).

 Every single day, those days of RV Life stay with me.
 They were some of the best days of my life so far.

 It turns out that some of the little or seemingly trivial things I did during my #RVLife turned out to be some of the best things.
-Like trying to find Free or Nearly Free Places to Live in my RV.
+Like trying to find Free or Nearly Free Places to Live in my RV, for instance.

 I can’t help but smile now every time I pass a Walmart sign.
 Why?
 I think back at my times Boondocking at Walmart.
-I remember one time practicing yoga the morning after a boondock, in the parking lot on my yoga mat.
+For example, I remember one time practicing yoga the morning after a boondock, in the parking lot on my yoga mat.

 And then there was that nearly empty, pristine $5/night campground in Nevada with its million dollar sunsets.